jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-session-api.en.rst

 The edata parameter is a pointer to a :type:`TSSslSessionID`.

-This callback in synchronous since the underlying openssl callback is unable to pause processing.
+This callback in synchronous since the underlying OpenSSL callback is unable to pause processing.

 The following events can be sent to this callback